kubernetes/kubernetes/docs/design/apiserver_storage.md

 // Storage stores and persists objects.
-// Storage provides read-write access to the objects based on string key.
+// Storage provides read-write access to the objects based on string key. type Storage interface {
-// key/prefix consists of multiple paths and after being joined by "/" become a unique path. type Storage interface {
 	// Wait waits until the storage has seen any version >= given version.
 	Wait(ctx context.Context, version uint64)

-	// Put puts an object with a key based on given conditions.
+	// Put puts an object with a key.
+	// If conditions is not nil, it will do atomic Put.
+Whether conditions are satisfied or not, it will
+	// return current object on given key.
-	// See docs on Conditions for more details.
+	// See "Conditions" docs for more details on compare logic and returned error.
-	Put(ctx context.Context, key []string, obj runtime.Object, conditions *Conditions) (cur runtime.Object, err error)
+	Put(ctx context.Context, key StorageKey, obj runtime.Object, conditions *Conditions) (cur runtime.Object, err error)

-	// Delete a key and its object based on given conditions.
+	// Delete deletes a key and its object.
-	// See docs on Conditions for more details.
+	// conditions has the same guarantee as Put().
-	Delete(ctx context.Context, key []string, conditions *Conditions) (old runtime.Object, err error)
+	Delete(ctx context.Context, key StorageKey, conditions *Conditions) (old runtime.Object, err error)

 	// Get gets the current object of given key.
-	// If version = 0, a key that was modified by this interface will be reflected on read after write succeeded.
+	// If version = 0, it will serve data from local cache.
 	// If version > 0, it will get the current state of the key at the time given version is committed.
 	// If no object exists on the key, it will return not found error.
-	Get(ctx context.Context, key []string, version uint64) (cur runtime.Object, err error)
+	Get(ctx context.Context, key StorageKey, version uint64) (cur runtime.Object, err error)

-	// List lists all objects that has given prefix and satisfies selectors.
+	// List lists all objects that has give prefix in keys and satisfies selectors.
+	// version has the same guarantee as Get().
-	List(ctx context.Context, prefix []string, ss ...Selector) (objects []runtime.Object, globalVersion uint64, err error)
+	List(ctx context.Context, prefix StorageKey, version uint64, ss ...Selector) (objects []runtime.Object, globalVersion uint64, err error)

 	// WatchPrefix watches a prefix after given version.
 If version is 0, we will watch from current state.
 	// It returns notifications of any keys that has given prefix.
 	// Given selectors, it returns events that contained object of interest, either of current and previous.
 	// If there is any problem establishing the watch channel, it will return error.
-	// After channel is established, any error that happened will be returned from WatchChan
-	// immediately before it's closed.
+	// After channel is established, any error will be returned from WatchChan immediately before it's closed.
-	WatchPrefix(ctx context.Context, prefix []string, version uint64, ss ...Selector) (WatchChan, error)
+	WatchPrefix(ctx context.Context, prefix StorageKey, version uint64, ss ...Selector) (WatchChan, error)

 	// AddIndex adds a new index.
 	// An index indicates a field(s) of a type of an object that would be queried or watched frequently and